CLIENT INFORMATION SYSTEM (PREVIOUSLY SINGLE REGISTRATION)

 Depending on your role or mandate, you will be able to do the following transactions:

 Please note: An unregistered Tax Practitioner will only be allowed to perform limited functions.
-See more information on what limitations apply.

 Again a few things to note: